This event is emitted when requests for an element were aborted.

 if (event.target.contains(element)) {

-// element or its ancestors were aborted
+// element or an ancestor was aborted

 }